-The H model tries to do away with some of the problems/shortcomings associated with the classical two-stage model; let us have a comparative look to enable the better understanding of the H Model.
+The H model tries to do away with some of the problems/shortcomings associated with the classical two-stage model; let us have a comparative look to better understand the H Model.

-- The classical two-stage model assumes an extraordinary rate of growth (constant) in the initial stage while the H model is free to use an increasing or declining rate in the initial phase and then align itself with the constant second stage growth rate.
+- The classical two-stage model assumes an extraordinary growth rate (constant) in the initial stage.
+In contrast, the H model is free to use an increasing or declining rate in the initial phase and then aligns itself with the constant second-stage growth rate.

-- In the two-stage model, the growth rate drops suddenly from a very high rate to a stable rate as stages change, however in H model; the growth rate reduces linearly to reach the stable growth rate thereby avoiding any sudden jumps or falls.
+- In the two-stage model, the growth rate drops suddenly from a very high rate to a stable rate as stages change.
+However, in the H model, the growth rate reduces linearly to reach a stable growth rate, thereby avoiding any sudden jumps or falls.

-- Like the two-stage model, the H model also assumes constant dividend payout ratio and cost of equity which may not be a real world scenario and may lead to estimation errors.
+- Like the two-stage model, the H model also assumes a constant dividend payout ratio and cost of equity which may not be a real-world scenario and may lead to estimation errors.

-The main limitation of H Model is that it assumes linear fall in growth rates from extraordinary growth rate period in stage 1 to stable growth rate period in stage 2.
+The main limitation of the H Model is that it assumes a linear fall in growth rates from an extraordinary growth rate period in stage 1 to a stable growth rate period in stage 2.

-In cases where the transition happens faster from extraordinary phase to stable growth rate phase, a three-stage model may behave same as in the same way as H model and so would the value of the firm using either model.
-As a result, a good number of cases for H model yield similar results as the three stages model.
+In cases where the transition happens faster from the extraordinary phase to the stable growth rate phase, a three-stage model may behave the same as in the same way as the H model, and so would the value of the firm using either model.
+As a result, many cases for the H model yield similar results as the three stages model.